-Relational psychotherapy, in theoretical terms, is an approach to psychotherapy that brings together branches of various schools of thought: psychoanalytic/psychodynamic, self psychology, intersubjective, object relations, humanistic, relational-cultural and feminist.
-But, in practice, what might that look like?
+Relational psychotherapy, in theoretical terms, is an approach to psychotherapy that brings together branches of various schools of thought: psychoanalytic/psychodynamic, self psychology, intersubjectivity, object relations, humanistic, relational-cultural, trauma-informed and feminist.
+In practice, though, what might that look like?

 As a relational psychotherapist I will pay close attention to your experience of attachment and relationships with other people and the one between us, as it develops.
 Much of our discussion will focus on your most significant relationships (intimate partners, family, friends, professional) and sometimes what might be emerging between us, as client and therapist.
 I will encourage you to reflect on and actively inquire of yourself what you feel are the relational patterns you experience in your life.
 I will want to know how you grew up in your family, who was around you, what happened in your younger life and how you learned -perhaps from a very early age- to be in relationship with (or in disconnection from) others.
 Our work may consist of exploring trauma and loss and our aim will be to work together to integrate those experiences in a way that is more healed or resolved for you.

 Our attention will continually be drawn to your organizing principles: the ways in which you organize your experiences, the meanings that you give to things that happen in relationships and the fundamental belief system that you have about yourself and how things transpire between you and others.
 Together, we will look at how your current and past relationships make imprints on how you feel about yourself and your life.